The Best OBS Mic Filter Settings for Live Streaming

 If you would like to find out more about live streaming, OBS or any of the terms mentioned above, please visit the below links.

 - Understanding The Difference Between XLR & USB Microphones

 - How to set up OBS from A-Z

-- The Best Live Streaming Software for 2021
+- The Best Live Streaming Software

 - What to Look for in a Microphone